 DUH believes that both existing legislation and current legislative proposals take insufficient account of the waste hierarchy and neglect essential resource efficiency measures.
 The EU Batteries Regulation adopted in June 2023 sets out for the first time clear requirements for the entire life cycle of EV batteries, such as limiting greenhouse gas emissions during production or regulating the use of recycled materials.
-However, decisive measures to promote a long service life, repair and reuse structures as well as binding ecodesign specifications (reparability, reusability and recyclability) are missing.
+However, decisive measures to promote a long service life, repair and reuse structures as well as binding ecodesign specifications (reparability, reusability and recyclability) are missing.3

-The latest agreement reached by the EU institutions on the Critical Raw Materials Act (CRMA) in December 2023 also fails to achieve the goal of reducing resource dependencies through effective circular economy and the efficient use of primary raw materials.
-Instead of prioritizing waste prevention, repair and reuse, the focus is on promoting recycling as the third stage of the waste hierarchy.
+The Critical Raw Materials Regulation (CRMR) adopted in May 2024 also fails to achieve the goal of reducing resource dependencies through effective circular economy and the efficient use of primary raw materials.4 Instead of prioritizing waste prevention, repair and reuse, the focus is on promoting recycling as the third stage of the waste hierarchy.

 The EU Commission published a proposal for a regulation on circularity requirements for vehicle design and on management of end-of-life vehicles (VDEoL) in July 2023.
 The draft lacks measures to reduce vehicle size, waste prevention and concrete ecodesign requirements, although the proposed regulation aims to make the design of vehicles more sustainable.
-This is particularly problematic as the current trialogue decision for an Ecodesign for Sustainable Products Regulation (ESPR) excludes vehicles completely.
+This is particularly problematic as the Ecodesign for Sustainable Products Regulation (ESPR) adopted in May 2024 excludes vehicles completely.